ubclaunchpad/LP-website/README.md

 We want members have an easy way to view all these docs while ensuring our access scopes are in place and team can also have their own private docs.
 That's why we've built this wiki tool.

+---

-> The hub brings all the docs together in one app.
+The hub brings all the docs together in one app.
 It is built on our internal authentication system that tailors your experience based on access scopes

+---

-**We don't directly store any documents on this repository; this is a solution to streamline how we share and build on our knowledge as a club**
+_We don't directly store any documents on this repository; this is a solution to streamline how we share and build on our knowledge as a club_

 ## 📝 Wiki Management